 How do you stay level-headed about all this?
 Most people can't just travel cross country.

 Well, I mean, a lot of that is allowing myself to indulge a little bit.
 If I have the resources, I should use them to a point.
 The rest of it is I like being generous.
 I like taking care of my mom, I like being responsible with what I have.
-I like to speak my mind when I have the opportunity to speak my mind, I like to keep everyone's best interests at heart, and taking care of myself, and making sure that I'm healthy, all of that.
+I like to speak my mind when I have the opportunity to speak my mind, I like to keep everyone's best interests at heart, and taking care of myself, and makings sure that I'm healthy, all of that.
 So it's an ongoing balancing act, but it's easy to keep in balance as long as you have good people around you and a good sense about yourself.

 It's an ongoing process.
-A lot of it is never losing sight of the goal, and to quote the Beastie Boys, the goal is, "You gotta fight for your right to party."
+A lot of it is never losing sight of the goal, and the goal, to quote the Beastie Boys, is "You gotta fight for your right to party."
 If you want to live a certain way, or if you want life to be a certain way, independent of what that means materialistically, then you need to stay on track in the process.
 I try to be inclusive to the general human in my art, especially for some weirdo high school kid who doesn't have any friends who runs across this weird experimental video I did on YouTube.
 I'm writing for that kid.

 Would you say that your best work has come out of darkness?

 I include a lot of darkness in what I do because I find it's really important and it grounds people, but humor is the only thing that will save you.
 People talk about Jesus saving you.
 It's not really very accurate.

 Not really.
 I grew up a Catholic.
 I like the ritual.
 My mom's French, and in France we'd visit cathedrals.
 And I love that ancient kind of ritualistic traditionalism, but the spiritual teachings of things… certainly there are useful humanistic teachings.
 Anything more than that I couldn't get with.
 It didn't make sense.